Phil-CST-BCIT/Phil-Antony-docs/docs/write_code.md

 Now, we are good to go!

-1. Go to the directory where you want to keep your file.
+1. Go to your **_working directory_**.

+2. Create a new file, give it a descriptive name for your task

+3.